 Patients should not drive or operate heavy machinery while taking narcotics.
 Normally patients are allowed to drive at 4 weeks post-op.

 How much of my surgery will be covered by my insurance?

 Patient’s insurance benefits are verified at Ortho Illinois by our verification of benefits department prior to any procedure.
 However, this verification of benefits does not identify the financial portion for which the patient will be held responsible.
 It is the responsibility of each patient to contact their insurance carrier for a more complete understanding of their policy coverage.

 Our team is here to assist you and make your surgical experience a pleasant one.
-Jamie is part of our staff and is here to aid with seeing patients in clinic and scheduling of surgery.
+Ashley is part of our staff and are here to aid with seeing patients in clinic and scheduling of surgery.
 Nicole will help you to find an office appointment that works with your schedule.
 If you receive a voice mail please leave a message and we will return your call as soon as possible.